angel5wing/ascensions-of-resonance/README.md

 our current need to devise creative solutions in order to combat the negative environmental effects created by such widespread cobalt extraction.
-This project works to bridge the gap between these two seemingly disparate temporal periods by subverting the function of a pen plotter and physically engraving this visual representation onto the material of rib recording reproduction from the Soviet era.
+This project works to bridge the gap between these two seemingly disparate temporal periods by subverting the function of a pen plotter and physically engraving this visual representation onto the material of a rib recording reproduction from the Soviet era using a laser cutter.